Something broke between February and August 2025, and I have receipts.

 Some researchers estimate that by 2026, over 90% of online content will be AI-generated or AI-influenced.
 Which means model collapse is only going to accelerate.

-Look at actual shipped products.
+I look at actual shipped products.
 Talk to real users.
 Reference physical design and art.
 Get outside the AI feedback loop.

-How to Build AI-Resistant Design Processes
+How I Built AI-Resistant Design Processes

 1. Use AI as a Starting Point, Never an Endpoint